Description

 Give the child an apple.
 Ask the child, "What is inside the apple?" (seeds, the white part of the apple, juice) "I have a secret...there is really a star in the apple!"
 The child will probably doubt this statement.
 "How can we find out if there really is a star inside?" (cut open the apple) "Do you trust me that there is a star inside without us cutting it open?" (cut the apple from side to side through the seed part) Show the child how the seeds in the apple and the area around the seeds look like a star.
 Explain that just as the child had to have faith that you were correct about the star, we have faith that Jesus is real even though we can't see Him.

-- I Have Faith Apple Craft Apple Prints
+- I Have Faith Apple Craft I Have Faith Apple Prints

 Extend the "Do You Have Faith?" activity by doing apple prints.
 Have the child write "I Have Faith" at the top of a piece of construction paper.
 Dab the apple several times onto a cloth to remove excess moisture.
 Place paint into a shallow tray.
 Have the child dip the apple into the paint (or paint the apple) and then stamp it on the paper.

 - 333106: Big Thoughts for Little People: ABC Big Thoughts for Little People: ABC's to Help You Grow is a book that I highly suggest you use throughout the curriculum to learn about Jesus and discuss character traits, as well as ABC's and phonetic sounds.
-Find suggested pages under the Character Trait Objectives; weeks like this one, however, do not contain one.
+Find suggested pages under the Character Trait Objectives; however some weeks, like this one, do not contain one.

 Tune: Row, Row, Row Your Boat